 Ancient Water on Mars: A Breakthrough Discovery

-The photographed ripples, located in Gale Crater, were likely formed by wind-driven waves in open lakes roughly 3.7 billion years ago.
-These structures, standing at approximately 0.2 inches (6 millimeters) tall and spaced 1.6 to 2 inches (4 to 5 centimeters) apart, indicate the lakes were shallow, with depths of less than 6.5 feet (2 meters).
-“The shape of the ripples could only have been formed under water that was open to the atmosphere and acted upon by wind,” said Claire Mondro, a sedimentologist at CalTech and lead author of the study.
+The ripples, found in Gale Crater, likely formed from wind-driven waves in open lakes about 3.7 billion years ago.
+The ripple heights measure about 0.2 inches (6 millimeters), with spacing of 1.6 to 2 inches (4 to 5 centimeters).
+This suggests the lakes were shallow, less than 6.5 feet (2 meters) deep.
+Claire Mondro, a sedimentologist at CalTech and lead author, explained, “The shape of the ripples could only form under water open to the atmosphere and shaped by wind.”

 Implications for Life on Mars